How do I ingest and visualize the AWS Cost and Usage Report (CUR) into Amazon QuickSight?

 5. Choose New Data Set.

 6. Choose S3.
-This opens the S3 data source dialog.
+This opens the Amazon S3 data source dialog box.

-7. In the S3 data source dialog, enter a data source name.
+7. In the Amazon S3 data source dialog box, enter a data source name.

-Important: Be sure that you have the proper permissions to access the Amazon S3 bucket.
-Otherwise, you won't be able to access any data in QuickSight.
+Important: Make sure that you've set the proper permissions for QuickSight to access the S3 bucket.
+Otherwise, you can't access any data in QuickSight.

-8. In the Upload a Manifest field, choose Upload, or enter the URL of your AWS Cost & Usage Report QuickSight manifest file like this:
+8. In the Upload a Manifest field, choose Upload, or enter the URL of your AWS Cost and Usage Report manifest file like this:

 awscostusagereport-quicksight: Your S3 bucket

 report_path_example: The CUR Report path prefix

 AWS_CUR_QS_ReportName: Your CUR Report name

 20200601-20200701: The date range of your CUR Report